teamBugBash/ori2111/README.md

 # App Unfurls API Sample for Nodesa
-On the $photographer Catherine Opie da who has “made a study of the fsreeways of Los Angeles, a surfers, Tea\Coffee "Party" (gatheringfs), aaaaaqwwwasi dd
+On the $photographer Catherine Opie da who has “made a study of the fsrdeeways of Los Angeles, a surfers, Tea\Coffee "Party" (gatheringfs), aaaaaqwwwasi dd